“THE DIVORCEE” (1930) Review

 While watching this film, I was surprised how the attitudes and personalities of most of the major characters seemed revelant today.
 Despite the late 20s/early 30s wardrobe and slang, the so-called “Bright Young Things” were really not that different from the Twenty and Thirtysomethings in the dating scene, today.
 I felt as if I had been watching some comedy-drama about a marriage, set in the late 20th or early 21st centuries.
 As a sideline, I also enjoyed the movie’s East Coast setting and set designs by Cedric Gibbons.
 And I especially liked Shearer’s wardrobe, designed by the famous Adrian.

 I realized that “THE DIVORCEE” had a “happy ending” that many modern viewers do not care for.
 But for me, it was an ending in which both husband and wife were humbled.
 They not only forgave each other, but forgave themselves.
 Hell, I bought it.
-But more importantly, “THE DIVORCEE” continued to be an entertaining and fascinating movie, even after eighty-one years.
+But more importantly, “THE DIVORCEE” continued to be an entertaining and fascinating movie, even after eighty-six years.